mayankmahajan24/QL/docs/LanguageReference.md

 A sequence of ASCII characters surrounded by double quotation marks on both sides.

 ## 4.0 Syntax
+The following sections define the specifics of the syntax of our language.
 ### 4.1 Statements
 Statements in QL have the form: